tkeemon/edx-documentation/en_us/students/source/SFD_your_information.rst

     :width: 500
     :alt: A profile page with the "About Me" field highlighted

 #.
-Click inside the field, and then either enter text in the field or select a
+Move your cursor inside the field, and then either enter text in the field or select a
    new option from a list.

 Your changes are saved automatically.